 Department of Corrections

-The Department of Corrections, Inmate Programs and Services Department, offers a variety of behavioral health services aimed to promote rehabilitation and community reintegration.
-Engagement in clinical programs and services also provide inmates the opportunity to interact in meaningful and pro-social ways while incarcerated.
+The Department of Corrections, Individuals in Custody Programs and Services Department, offers a variety of behavioral health services aimed to promote rehabilitation and community reintegration.
+Engagement in clinical programs and services also provide individuals in custody the opportunity to interact in meaningful and pro-social ways while incarcerated.

 - TRACK #1: The Mental Health Transition Center (MHTC) – The MHTC Program is intended to empower justice-involved men diagnosed with a substance abuse and/or mental health disorder with the development of a support system to ease their transition back into the community and aid their long-term recovery.
 The Mental Health Transition Center offers a holistic array of services including substance abuse and mental health treatment, vocational skills training, educational services, fine arts programming, and comprehensive discharge planning.
 Cognitive behavioral interventions such as individual and group therapy focus on altering criminal thought patterns and cognitive restructuring.
 Such programming is designed to equip participants with pro-social coping strategies and enable them to consider consequences of decisions and behaviors prior to action.
 Both masters and doctoral level psychology students may apply to this track.

-- TRACK #2: The Sheriff’s Anti-Violence Effort (SAVE) – The SAVE program was specifically designed to serve males detainees, ages 18 to 24, from the most violent neighborhoods in Chicago.
+- TRACK #2: The Sheriff’s Anti-Violence Effort (SAVE) – The SAVE program was specifically designed to serve male individuals in custody, ages 18 to 24, from the most violent neighborhoods in Chicago.
 While incarcerated, participants receive programming 5 days a week.
 Once discharged to the community, participants receive aggressive case management from CCSO SAVE staff and community partnering agencies.
-The purpose of the SAVE program is to assist detainees in learning new ways to understand violence, maintain safety in the community, manage conflict, improve personal relationships, establish independence, decrease substance use & associations with anti-social peers, eliminate criminal thinking/attitudes while increasing personal pride, job skills, and life skills.
+The purpose of the SAVE program is to assist individuals in custody in learning new ways to understand violence, maintain safety in the community, manage conflict, improve personal relationships, establish independence, decrease substance use & associations with anti-social peers, eliminate criminal thinking/attitudes while increasing personal pride, job skills, and life skills.
 The program is grounded in the Risk Needs Responsivity model intended to target the specific criminogenic needs of each program participant.
 Cognitive Behavioral Therapy (CBT) along with Motivational Interviewing techniques are used to direct therapy.
-Students assigned to this track will also be assigned to Pre-Bond Court in which mental health staff conduct rapid assessments of arrestees for self-reported mental illness and substance use; and the Tails of Redemption Program, where through their work with canines and participation in counseling, detainees develop a greater sense of empathy and skills for goal setting, altering core beliefs, modeling, and coping.
+Students assigned to this track will also be assigned to Pre-Bond Court, where mental health staff conduct rapid assessments of arrestees for self-reported mental illness and substance use; and the Tails of Redemption Program, where through their work with canines and participation in counseling, individuals in custody develop a greater sense of empathy and skills for goal setting, altering core beliefs, modeling, and coping.
 For arrestees who are opiate addicted, staff provide immediate intervention for treatment and education on Naloxone.
 Both masters and doctoral level psychology students may apply to this track.